Iamtoluakin/dragnet-app/NARRATION_FEATURE.md

 ## Usage in the App

-### Location
+### Locations
+The narration feature is now available in multiple sections:

+#### 1. **Scenario View**
-The narration button appears in the scenario view, directly below the scenario description text, inside the "Scenario Story" card.
+- Location: Directly below the scenario description text, inside the "Scenario Story" card
+- Button: "🔊 Listen to Scenario" / "⏸️ Stop Narration"

+#### 2. **Key Learning Points Section** ⭐ NEW
+- Location: Top-right of the Key Learning Points section header
+- Button: "🔊 Listen to All" - Narrates all learning points in sequence
+- Individual buttons: Each learning point has its own 🔊 button for individual narration

+#### 3. **Laws & Regulations Section** ⭐ NEW
+- Location: Top-right of the Laws & Regulations section header
+- Button: "🔊 Listen to All" - Narrates all laws and regulations
+- Individual buttons: Each law has its own 🔊 button for individual narration

 ### User Flow

+#### Scenario Narration
 1. User opens an ethical dilemma scenario
 2. Narration button appears (if browser supports it)
 3. User clicks "🔊 Listen to Scenario"